Experiments#

 dependencies: [analyze_color]

-- id: empty_container
+- name: empty_container

 devices:

-id: robot_arm
+name: robot_arm

-id: cleaning_station
+device_type: cleaning_station

 beaker: analyze_color.beaker